michaelhawkins/playful-coming/README.md

-This is the boilerplate template I use for my Play framework projects.
+This is the template I use for my Play framework projects.

 It is setup to use: